AlexProgrammerDE/SoulFire/CONTRIBUTING.md

 ## Code style

 This project uses the google-java-format loosely.
 While most recommended options are enforced, some others are not.
-As a rule of thumb, if your IDE would spit the same code out with the "Reformat" task, it should be fine.
+As a rule of thumb, if your IDE spits the same code out with the "Reformat" task, it should be fine.

 To setup the google java format, please read the official page and follow the instructions for your IDE: https://github.com/google/google-java-format